 Example: you see both

 - Quiz A - PRACTICE ONLY (no points, but unlimited retakes)

 - Quiz A (10 points, onetime only)

-You do not want to copy the results of a Check your knowledge quiz and study them because you see only the correct answer and the answer you chose.
+You do not want to copy the results of a Check your knowledge quiz and study them.

-To make it easy for you to see all parts of the question, to record what you missed, and to help you find content in the textbook or resources, I provide a copy of Quiz A with tips and a copy of Quiz A that is easy to print.
+To make it easy for you to see all parts of the question, to record what you missed, and to help you find content in the textbook or resources, I provide a copy of each Check Your Knowledge quiz with tips.

 1. Let’s say you take Quiz A_ec – Check Your Knowledge a few days before the due date for the extra credit.
 Let’s pretend you got about ˝ of them right.

 2. You started reading everything you missed and you record those page numbers on your printable version of Quiz A that you got from the Unit 1 webpage.
 You check the Unit 1 Ask and Answer discussion topic and post when you can’t find the section of the book to use.